rollup/rollup/docs/01-command-line-reference.md

 #### `--configPlugin <plugin>`

-Allows to specify Rollup plugins to transpile or otherwise control the parsing of your configuration file.
+Allows specifying Rollup plugins to transpile or otherwise control the parsing of your configuration file.
 The main benefit is that it allows you to use non-JavaScript configuration files.
 For instance the following will allow you to write your configuration in TypeScript, provided you have `@rollup/plugin-typescript` installed:

 ```
 rollup --config rollup.config.ts --configPlugin @rollup/plugin-typescript
 ```

-It supports the same syntax as the [`--plugin`](guide/en/#-p-plugin---plugin-plugin) option i.e. you can specify the option multiple times, you can omit the `@rollup/plugin-` prefix and just write `typescript` and you can specify plugin options via `={...}`.
+It supports the same syntax as the [`--plugin`](guide/en/#-p-plugin---plugin-plugin) option i.e., you can specify the option multiple times, you can omit the `@rollup/plugin-` prefix and just write `typescript` and you can specify plugin options via `={...}`.

 #### `-v`/`--version`